-It's no surprise that young drivers tend to be involved in more than their fair share of road incidents.
-According to a report compiled by the Parliament of New South Wales, young and primarily male drivers are involved in almost 30 per cent of all fatal crashes and 29 per cent of all motor vehicle crashes - despite making up just 16 per cent of all licence holders.
+It’s no surprise that young drivers tend to be involved in more than their fair share of road incidents.
+According to a report compiled by the Parliament of New South Wales, young and primarily male drivers are involved in almost 30 per cent of all fatal crashes and 29 per cent of all motor vehicle crashes – despite making up just 16 per cent of all licence holders.
 They are not aware of dangers inside the car.

 Overall, rates of crash-related injuries or deaths are known to be significantly higher in younger drivers compared to older drivers.
 Even around the world, traffic crashes are one of the leading causes of death for people in the 15-24 age group in OECD countries.
 They account for 35 per cent of all fatalities (equating to approximately 25,000 people) on an annual basis.